-Why Catholic Teaching is Increasingly Embarrassing to Church Leaders (Part 2)
+Why Catholic Teaching is ‘Increasingly Embarrassing’ to Church Leaders (Part 2)

 Here is another related problem: the modern idea that grace will reliably operate in a way that’s anonymous – detached from the visible structures of the Church.
 But the problem with that is that it appears not to be true.

 Now of course, it’s always hard to tell who’s saved and who isn’t.
 You can’t immediately tell how elevating grace is working.
-But the same grace elevates, heals – repairs the damage done to human reason by the Fall.
+But the same grace that elevates, heals, repairs the damage done to human reason by the Fall.
 Now this healing, this repair to nature, is very visible.
 You can tell when it’s not working, and it’s not working where people are falling into serious error as to the content of the natural law.

 What precipitates this?